Contributing to Azure Quantum

 The first thing when making a contribution is to always keep in mind the community that you are contributing to.
 By acting respectfully and professionally towards your peers in the quantum programming community and more broadly, you can help to make sure that your efforts build the best and most welcoming community possible.

-As a part of that effort, all Quantum Development Kit projects have adopted the Microsoft Open Source Code of Conduct.
+As a part of that effort, all Azure Quantum projects have adopted the Microsoft Open Source Code of Conduct.
 For more information, please see the Code of Conduct FAQ or contact email@example.com with any additional questions or comments.

 What kinds of contributions help the community?

-- Reporting bugs.
-The first step in fixing bugs and other kinds of problems is to identify them.
-If you've found a bug in the Quantum Development Kit, letting us know helps us fix it and make a better set of tools for the quantum programming community.
+- Reporting bugs - The first step in fixing bugs and other kinds of problems is to identify them.
+If you've found a bug in Azure Quantum, reporting it helps make a better set of tools for the quantum programming community.

-- Improving documentation.
-Any documentation set can always be better, can cover more details, be made more accessible.
+- Improving documentation - Any documentation set can always be better, can cover more details, and be made more accessible.